mikeTwoTimes/snake/README.md

 - C++ 17
 - Ncurses library
 - Terminal color
-- Minumum terminal dimensions of 68x35
+- Minimum terminal dimensions of 68x35

 ## Contributing
 You can fork and do whatever you would like to this repo, however, I will not be